 You have heard it said a million times, that the word-of-mouth referral is the best compliment anyone can give you.
 However, in order to get those referrals and keep folks coming back, your clients have to remember you.
 You must nourish those relationships, and that’s the tricky part.
 Let’s face it, there’s only so much we can do while actually working on a transaction to set ourselves apart from the next broker or Realtor.

-Now, I know hopping on a laptop, a tablet or your smartphone makes it really easy to call someone, send a text and hammer out a quick email saying “thank you” and “hello.”
+Hopping on a laptop, a tablet or your smartphone makes it really easy to call someone, send a text and hammer out a quick email saying “thank you” and “hello.”
 But how thoughtful is that?
 How much effort went into a task that is simply second nature these days?
 Moreover, how easy is it for the person you are trying to reach to not pick up your phone call or miss your text or email?
 I know I get countless text messages and emails on a daily basis, and rarely do any of them stand out as being extraordinary.

 The Solution: Hand-Written Notes

 My solution: quality stationary, good penmanship and a signature style that is all your own will show someone the class and detail you entail within your practice.
 Personally, I use a classic Waterman fountain pen and write in my own signature ink color that is cohesive with my branding and marketing for my brokerage.
 A note doesn’t have to be long or exaggerated, rather simple and to the point.
 How simple?
 My notes are sometimes as simple as a compliment on their new home if I drove by, or a simple one-line message saying “thank you.”
 Nothing says you took a little time out of your day to think about someone more than a hand-written note.
 And yes, it will be delivered to their mailbox and they WILL open it.
 You know as well as I do, it is pleasant to receive snail mail.
-Not bills and the like, but when you get a hand-written note, addressed to you, you get a little excited and you appreciate the fact someone knows your name and took to the time to properly acknowledge you.
+Not bills and the like.
+But when you get a hand-written note, you get a little excited and you appreciate the fact someone took to the time to properly acknowledge you.
 I cannot tell you how many compliments come from these simple notes.

 Do yourself and your business a favor and invest in your brand.
 Make yourself stand out from the crowd of other brokers and Realtors.
 Make a pledge to sit down and pen three to five notes a day to a potential, current or past clients.
 You will be surprised how far this simple gesture will go in maintaining your client relationships.